mikkelsvartveit/splitlist/README.md

 ### 1. Clone the repository:

-Clone the repository by running this command in the web root directory of your web server:
+Clone the repository to the **web root directory** of your web server.
+This folder is often called `htdocs` or `www`.

+You can do this by running this command in your web root directory:

 ```
 git clone https://github.com/mikkelsvartveit/splitlist.git .